honojs/website/middleware/builtin/jsx.md

 # JSX Middleware

 JSX Middleware enables rendering HTML with JSX syntax.
 It's just for Sever-Side-Rendering.
-No virtual DOM.
-This middleware is only for writing with TypeScript.
+Not for making virtual DOMs.

 ## Import